 Governmental Funds.
 Governmental funds are used to account for "Government Type" activities.
 However, unlike the government-wide financial statements, governmental fund statements use a "flow of financial resources" measurement focus.
 The governmental fund statements provide a detailed short-term view of the Corporation's general government operations and the basic services it provides.
 Increases in spendable resources are reported in the operating statements as "revenues" or "other financing sources".
 Decreases in spendable resources are reported "expenditures" or "other financing uses".
 State and federal grants finance most of those activities.

-The Basic Governmental Fund Financial Statements start on pages 10 and 16 of this report.
+The Basic Governmental Fund Financial Statements can be found on pages 29 through 34 of this report.

 Other Information

 Notes to the Basic Financial Statements: